arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

 Sample bash scripts are provided in the *configurations* directory that are to be sourced to set these primary critical environmental variables.
-Copy a configuration to an appropiate name, modify to suit your needs, then source.
+Copy a configuration to an appropriate name, modify to suit your needs, then source.
 Once the file is sourced, other secondary critical environmental variables are defined.